seyedmahdi4/dstdedi/README.md

 ([Full list of environmental variables](#all-environmental-variables-and-their-default-values))

 ## Running An Existing World
-If you want to run an existing world, you need to provide `SAVE_URL` with a direct link to your world's .zip file.
+1- With url: If you want to run an existing world, you need to provide `SAVE_URL` with a direct link to your world's .zip file.
 Example of .zip file:
 ```
 .
 └── my_world.zip